Why Exercise Is So Powerful at Reducing Stress, According to Science

 During acute stress, these changes are adaptive and can boost physical performance.
 (This is the good kind of short-term stress that protects you when you need it.)
 However, it’s chronic stress, in which the stress response is frequently activated without adequate recovery time, that hampers our health.
 As the Mayo Clinic explains, it’s when your body feels like it’s constantly under attack, perceiving stressful everyday tasks like paying bills as threats.

 “When you’re in a prolonged stressed state, your body is constantly producing high levels of cortisol and adrenaline,” Howard says.
-And too much of a good thing puts you at risk of health problems.
+That puts you at risk of health problems.
 For example, elevated cortisol levels can impair your immunity, mess with your digestion, increase appetite, and break down muscle fibers.
 Meanwhile, excess adrenaline can increase heart rate, elevate blood pressure, and trigger an unwanted blood sugar boost.

 Common Stress Symptoms